alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Ask people if they want to be on the attendee list; don't assume.
 (Or even better, don't have one at all!)

-### Use coloured lanyards to let people opt out of photographs
+<h3 id="use-coloured-lanyards-to-let-people-opt-out-of-photographs">Use coloured lanyards to let people opt out of photographs</h3>

 Not everybody likes having their photograph taken, and you should make it easy for people to opt out.